designerwannabe/Materialistic/docs/index.md

 ## Welcome to Materialistic

 Materialistic is a sample Material Design Version of Zurb Foundation I am currently experimenting.
-Great shout out to [Eucalyptuss](https://github.com/eucalyptuss) for this dope design :heart_eyes:
+Great shout out to [Eucalyptuss](https://github.com/eucalyptuss) for this dope design

 ### What does it do?